 - You should work towards and invest in making employees’ time spent in the workplace more pleasant, as well as, more productive.

-- Increase communication and collaboration to accomplish tasks, and pay attention to a greater number of employee needs.
+- Increase communication and collaboration to accomplish tasks, and pay attention to a greater of employee needs.

 - It’s always best to include your employees in your employee retention strategies, that way you boost the respect they have for you, increase employee engagement, and ensure that your strategies always hit the mark.

-An engaged employee that feels respected in the workplace will always prefer your company over an unfamiliar one.
+An engaged employee that feels respected in the workplace will always prefer your over an unfamiliar one.

 The Feeling is Mutual